Edderic/edderic.github.io/_posts/2015-12-14-p2-building-an-intervention-system.markdown

 because a decision tree tends to overfit easily.
-When splitting the data, decision trees, in their quest to max out information gain (or gini) might split data based on a feature even if the relationship between a feature and the target feature is really spurious.
+When splitting the data, decision trees, in their quest to max out information gain (or gini) might split data based on a feature even if the relationship between a feature and the target label is really spurious.
 Using Random Forests, we enforce much shallower trees and hence prevent overfitting.
 A slight con of Random Forests is that it is a bit more complex under the hood than just a decision tree, so it might be harder to explain to someone how the ensemble is reaching a certain